awslabs/aws-c-s3/tests/test_helper/README.md

   - `pre-existing-10MB`
   - `pre-existing-1MB`
   - `pre-existing-empty`
-- Create `aws-c-s3-test-bucket-public` in us-west-2
+- Create `<BUCKET_NAME>-public` in us-west-2
 - Upload files:
   - `pre-existing-1MB` 1MB file with public read access.

 ### `clean` action

-- Delete the `aws-c-s3-test-bucket` and `aws-c-s3-test-bucket-public` and every object inside them
+- Delete the `<BUCKET_NAME>` and `<BUCKET_NAME>-public` and every object inside them

-## Bucket Name
+## BUCKET_NAME

-You can specify the bucket name to be created either by passing argument to the script or by setting an environment variable.
+You can specify the bucket name to be created either by passing argument to the script or by setting an environment variable, the `bucket_name` passed in takes precedence.
 If neither of these options is chosen, the `init` action will create a random bucket name.
-In this case, you will need to set the `BUCKET_NAME` environment variable to the printed-out bucket name before running the test.
+In this case, you will need to set the `CRT_S3_TEST_BUCKET_NAME` environment variable to the printed-out bucket name before running the test.

 ## Notes

 - The MRAP tests are not included in this script, and it's disabled by default.
 To run those tests, you will need to create a MRAP access point with the buckets have `pre-existing-1MB` in it.
 Then update `g_test_mrap_endpoint` to the uri of the MRAP endpoint and build with `-DENABLE_MRAP_TESTS=true`.
 - To run tests in tests/s3_mock_server_tests.c, initialize the mock S3 server first from [here](./../mock_s3_server/).
 And build your cmake project with `-ENABLE_MOCK_SERVER_TESTS=true`
-- Note: If you are not at the aws-common-runtime AWS team account, you must set environment variable `BUCKET_NAME` to the bucket created before running the test.
+- Note: If you are not at the aws-common-runtime AWS team account, you must set environment variable `CRT_S3_TEST_BUCKET_NAME` to the bucket created before running the test.

 ## TODO